 Linguistic Competence refers to knowledge of spoken and written language along with the mastery of linguistic codes of AAC systems.
 It includes

-- Expressive and receptive language skills in the AAC user’s native language
+- Expressive and receptive language skills in the communicator’s native language

 - Knowledge of pictures, symbols, syntax, and grammar of the different AAC systems